NGWPC/nwm-region-mgr/docs/source/tech_reference/parreg.rst

      * Apply a distance or clustering algorithm (see method specifics below) to assign a donor to each receiver.

-       * **distance methods (gower, urf)**: assign nearest donor in attribute space to each receiver.
+       * **distance methods (gower, urf)**: assign nearest donor in attribute space to each receiver

-         * First pass: use all parimary attributes.
+         * First pass: use all primmary attributes.
          * Second pass (if needed): use only ``base attributes``.

-       * **clustering methods (kmeans, kmedoids, hdbscan, birch)**: assign the spatially nearest donor within the same cluster to each receiver.
+       * **clustering methods (kmeans, kmedoids, hdbscan, birch)**: using all primary attributes, assign the spatially nearest donor within the same cluster to each receiver.

      * In addition to the final donor, up to ``n_donor_max`` closest donors are also recorded in the pair results for future reference (e.g., for ensemble applications).